-For machine types 3552 and 1742, each of the controller host ports is connected to a minihub.
+For FAStT500 and DS4400, each of the controller host ports is connected to a minihub.
 Each minihub has two small form-factor pluggable (SFP) or gigabit interface converter (GBIC) port slots.
 If the first minihub SFP or GBIC port slot is connected to a Fibre Channel switch port as part of remote mirror setup, the second minihub port must not be occupied.